NRVB/popclip-alfred5-extension/README.md

 # PopClip Alfred 5 Extension

 This extension allows you to quickly send selected text from any application to Alfred 5 using PopClip, with the option to add a customizable prompt before the selected text.
+It's a modification of the original Alfred extension by Pilotmoon.

 ## Features